What Happens When Your Solar Company Goes Out of Business?

 As you can see, when these companies file, they leave many hard-working and paying customers out to dry.
 Bad business practices have negative effects on the day-to-day lives of customers, such as this one who left a review on Erus Energy, who also went bankrupt: “…I was told that I had been misinformed and that *** DOES NOT give credit in those amounts, if anything maybe $200-$300 credit, that would be all.
 I reached out to the sales guy and told him of the situation, and that the information he had told me to convince me to get the solar panels was false, he replied by saying that they “were not tax experts” and had no control over what *** does.”

-How To Vet a Solar Company?
+How To Find a Reliable Solar Company?

 It is the bad faith actions of solar installers and sales groups that have led to the closure or bankruptcy of so many different solar companies.
 The push to drive revenue and adoption of the technology, no matter the cost or actual value of the panels themselves, has led to backlash and a closer eye from the federal government on the solar industry as a whole.
 That is why it is important to work with reputable, accredited companies like JIT Solar, which is, in fact, accredited by the Better Business Bureau.